 - Get staff testimonials together, either recorded or in person.
-Most people need to socialize while at work so they care about the team before starting a role.
+Most people socialize at work.
+Hence, they often care to know a bit about the team before starting a role.
 Make the environment friendly and welcoming.

 - Consider having trusted staff post advertisements for the role on social media.
 It recognizes their place in the company and demonstrates respect.

 - It’s also a great opportunity to get feedback from existing staff.
 Ask them what they love and what bothers them about the retail store.
-It will allow you to paint a better picture for interviewing candidates, while also giving you important feedback on things that could be improved.
+It will allow you to paint a better picture for interviewing candidates while giving you important feedback on improvements.

-- Take your time with making a decision, but respond as soon as you have.
-You never want to rush this process, of course, However, there is no point in dragging it out.
+- Take your time deciding, but respond as soon as you have.
+You never want to rush this process, of course.
+However, there is no point in dragging it out.